 Once you have damp hair, you can section it out for an easier, more organized process.
 Gathering too much hair onto your round brush will make the process much longer, and much less effective.
 “Work in small sections starting from the bottom layer of hair,” says Hurtado.
 “Section your hair horizontally from ear to ear and clip away the rest of your hair.”

 These high-tension styling clips are a lot like what you’d see in a salon.
-The Harry Josh Pro Tools Pro Styling Clips double-jointed, and have a soft, rubberized finish that can keep a handle on thick manes.
+The Harry Josh Pro Tools Pro Styling Clips are double-jointed and have a soft, rubberized finish that can keep a handle on thick manes.

 Step 5: Blow Dry Sections with a Round Brush